 - 4 tablespoons of flour (for frying)

-- Boil the chicken in 5 cups of water to which you added the chicken broth cube.
+- Boil the chicken in 5 cups of water to which you added the onion, garlic, pepper and 1 teaspoon of salt.

 - Adjust water until chicken is tender.